2026-04-24

 A representative can apply for you, if you grant them power of attorney.
 In that case, the person who applies for you must attach a copy of the power of attorney to your application.

-Copy of the ID card of the person in Sweden
+Copy of the ID card belonging to the person in Sweden

 Invitation from the person you are going to visit, if you are applying from outside Sweden